 Current projects

-This project asks whether or not stricter transparency requirements in international organizations have perverse consequences, by pushing deliberations to more obscure venues.
+This book project asks whether or not stricter transparency requirements in international organizations have downsides, by pushing deliberations to more obscure venues.
 It hypothesizes that when new transparency regulations open negotiations up to public scrutiny, governments with an incentive for discretion will seek alternative venues that are potentially even more difficult to monitor.
-The argument is tested using the case of negotiations in the Council of the EU.
-Motivated by anecdotal evidence and previous research, I investigate whether or not the introduction of stricter transparency regulations in the Council have prompted an increase in informal gatherings.
-This project benefits from funding from the Hertie School of Governance, the LSE Covid fund, and LSE’s European Institute.
+The argument is tested using the case of negotiations in the Council of the EU and the United Nations Security Council.
+I explore how greater transparency in the form of stricter transparency regulations and greater inclusivity increase informal meetings, often over meals.
+This project benefits from funding from the Hertie School of Governance, the LSE Covid fund, LSE STICERD, LSE’s European Institute, and Princeton University’s Liechtenstein Institute for Self-Determination.
 Preliminary findings featured on NRC Handelsblad.
-A draft paper can be found here.
+A first article on the EU Council can be found here.

 People and International Politics in Post-War Europe (with Chris Anderson and Stephanie Hofmann)